alerta/alerta-docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, you can now completely change the severity names, severity levels
 and colours.
-See :ref:`` for more information.
+See :ref:`webui` for more information.

 How can I add a priority to an alert eg. High, Medium, Low?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~